knuesel/typst-minideck/notes.md

 * bibliograpy with correct slide title and non-referenced elements
 * add to bibliography:  #place(hide[@knuth @nash51])
 * changing margins
+* 1fr on normal slides: 0.4 above, 0.6 below.
+So use `1fr` anyway to get half of the free space.
+To have `1fr` give the expected 100%, enclose all the slide content after the title(s) in a block.

 * how to e.g. change page background, headings: make slide wrapper
 * page numbers in appendix unlike original metropolis: seems more useful that way